serialphotog/bio-links/Readme.md

 ## 💡 About

 We're probably all familiar with services like `LinkTree` or `bio.site`.
 These are all fine services, but I wanted a super simple, self-hosted solution.
 This is my free, open-source alternative to these hosted solutions.

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for more details.